CuriousLearner/til/github-actions/push-to-repo.md

-# Pushing to a repository
+# Permissions for pushing to a repository

 By default, the Github Action's bot has only read permission on the repository it is running the action on.